Show the contribution of trade to the rise of pre-colonial African states.

 Pre-Colonial Trade and the Rise of African States

-Pre-colonial trade involved a systems of exchange based on barter (goods for goods), before the arrival of colonial powers.
+Pre-colonial trade involved a systems of exchange based on barter (goods for goods), before arrival of colonial powers.

-These exchange relations connected various African regions and enabled the exchange of goods such as gold, ivory, salt, and iron tools.
+These exchange relations connected various African regions and enabled exchange of goods such as gold, ivory, salt, and iron tools.

-Sometimes some valuable items like gold, silver, ivory or salt were used as a medium of exchange basing on their value in their respective times.
+Sometimes valuable items like gold, silver, ivory or salt were used as a medium of exchange basing on their value in their respective times.

-For example, in the Trans-Saharan trade (3000 BC to 2000 BC), traders from Egypt crossed the Sahara Desert to regions like Mali and Ghana to obtain valuable commodities such as gold and ivory.
+For example, in the Trans-Saharan trade (3000 BC to 2000 BC), traders from Egypt crossed Sahara Desert to regions like Mali and Ghana to obtain valuable commodities such as gold and ivory.

 On the other hand pre-colonial states were political entities occupying well-defined territories governed by kings or queens, and defended by militaries.